Food and Beverage Marketing

 Practicality studies are often conducted long before development occurs or a new operation is opened in an existing building.

 Food and Beverage Marketing Research –

 After a food service facility is undertaken, ongoing Food and Beverage Marketing research helps ensure that the brand meets the needs and wants of guests.
 This study also provides the basis for developing an adequate Food and Beverage Marketing plan.
-Ongoing marketing research usually includes a property analysis, a competition analysis, and a market analysis.
+Ongoing strategy management usually includes a property analysis, a competition analysis, and a market analysis.
 Together these analyses answer questions related to the undertaking's strengths, weaknesses, opportunities, and threats and constitute a situation analysis.